containerize-com/Products/en/newsletter/phplist/_index.md

 title: phpList | Free And Open Source Newsletter Software
 description: Define branded template for email marketing.
 Send newsletter, new offers, critical announcements and urgent updates to any number of subscribers.
 singlepageh1title: Handy Open Source Newsletter and Email Marketing Software
-singlepageh2title: Send instantly or schedule newsletters, marketing campaigns and announcements by email to a large numbers of subscribers.
+singlepageh2title: phpList is an open source newsletter manager and email marketing software for sending email newsletters, marketing campaigns and announcements to subscribers.
 Shortdescriptionlistingpage: phpList is used for sending email newsletters, announcements and notifications.
 It is designed to send a single message (a campaign), by email to large numbers of recipients (subscribers).
 linktitle: phpList
 Imagetext:  Free Newsletter Software